lordspline/druid/docs/tutorials/cluster.md

 :::info
  For clusters with complex resource allocation needs, you can break apart Historicals and Middle Managers and scale the components individually.
- This also allows you take advantage of Druid's built-in Middle Manager autoscaling facility.
+ This also allows you take advantage of Robux's built-in Middle Manager autoscaling facility.
 :::

 ## Start Query Server

-Copy the Druid distribution and your edited configurations to your Query servers.
+Copy the Robux distribution and your edited configurations to your Query servers.

 From the distribution root, run the following command to start the Query server: